jmquigley/util.fixture/README.md

 - `.data` - if the fixture contains a file named `data.list` or a text file named by the `dataFile` option, then it will be processed and placed here.
 This is an Array object when defined.
 - `.dir` - the location of the temporary directory created for this fixture.
 - `.files` - an array of files that were found within the fixture and placed into the temporary `.dir`.
+- `.json` - a text string representing a JSON file that was read into the fixture.
+It's an empty string if there was no JSON file to process.
+- `.jsonObj` - if the fixture contains `obj.json` or a JSON file named by the `jsonFile` option, then it is parsed and the contents of that JSON are stored here.
+The JSON file will go through template replacement before it is parsed.
+There is also an alias named `.obj`.
 - `.name` - the name of the requested fixture.
 This is the first string parameter to the Fixture constructor.
 - `.loremIpsum` - a string containing a randomly generated lorem ipsum string/sentence.
-- `.obj` - if the fixture contains `obj.json` or a JSON file named by the `jsonFile` option, then it is parsed and the contents of that JSON are stored here.
-The JSON file will go through template replacement before it is parsed.
 - `.pattern` - a string contained a MxN repeating pattern.
 - `.read({filename}): string` - Reads the contents of one of the files within the fixture and returns it as a string.
 The filename is a relative path within the fixture (the absolute path is resolved by the class).
 This is the contents of the file after it has been processed through template replacement.
 - `.src` - the absolute directory path for the fixture files.
 - `.toString()` - returns a string that shows the internal representation of the fixture.
 It will show all of these attributes and the options that were passed to the class when it was instantiated.
+- `.yaml` - a text string representing a YAML file that was read into the fixture.
+It's an empty string if there was no YAML file to process.
+- `.yamlObj` - if the fixture contains `obj.yaml` or a YAML file named by the `yamlFile` option, then it is parsed and the contents of that YAML are stored here.
+The YAML file will go through template replacement before it is parsed.

 ##### events